runtoolsio/taro-core/README.md

 A running job is primarily monitored by observing changes in its state.
 Each state change triggers an event which can be monitored by 'listen' command.

-*Note: Transition from 'none' to 'created' state is not currently visible by this command.
+*Note: Transition from `NONE` to `CREATED` state is not currently visible by this command.
 This may change in the future.*
 ```commandline
 taro listen
 ```